 - But since his monthly subscription was paid till the 14th of the month, he used the product till the 14th, and on the 15th it expired.

 - Tumbling our MRR from $249 to 0.

 Let’s add a few more entries to this table for some other users, and then start calculating our metrics.

 - We won two more customers here – Annie and Mark.

-- Annie started with trial of Putler Starter, upgraded to paid plan the very next day.
+- Annie started with a trial of Putler Starter, and upgraded to paid plan the very next day.

 - Eventually, she also bought another product, the 10x Formula, at $99/m, which had no trial.

-- Mark signed up for a trial, started paying $79/m after 20 days.
+- Mark signed up for a trial, and started paying $79/m after 20 days.

 Part 2: Calculating MRR, Trials to Paid, Churn and more…